— Anh NGUYEN

 1. Winners take all – Anand Giridharadas

 The book investigates how the efforts of the world’s wealthiest individuals to “change the world” actually help preserve the status quo and cover their role in creating the problems in the first place.
-All businesses people know about wealth inequality, and almost all Silicon-Valley businesses claim to have humanitarian projects.
+All business people know about wealth inequality, and almost all Silicon Valley businesses claim to have humanitarian projects.
 Yet, visibly, no one wants to get off the back of others (not willing to pay more tax, pay people more, or stop lobbying or commit to communities, etc.).

 Anand’s argument is that the system we are living in has inherent winners and losers.
 And winners will adopt the thinking that allows them to continue being winners.
 They will tell women to stand straight and change their postures so that they do not have to pay them more.
 They will pay millions of dollars to build schools or give scholarships somewhere else instead of paying more taxes to better the situation of households in the local region…

 If you don’t have time to read, here’s a 5-minute video resuming his ideas on Aeon Magazine, and a good summary on the journal of Wharton School of Business.